 You can, of course choose to add taurine supplements to your cats diet if you wish to continue cooking the food (as they do kibble), however we recommend always checking where the taurine supplement is manufactured and doing some research as to if you’re comfortable feeding that or not.

 We strongly suggest trying your best to have them intake taurine in its natural state rather than adding synthetics to the diet, plus it’ll save you money!
-If you were feeding your cat or kitten a Raw & Fresh diet, you wouldn’t need to worry about this addition as it’s already included naturally.
+If you are feeding your cat or kitten Raw & Fresh raw cat food, you don't need to worry about this addition as it’s already included naturally.
 If you aren't, then we recommend reading our blog about why feeding cats a raw food diet is so important.

 Unlike a lot of other vitamin and mineral deficiencies, taurine deficiencies take more than 6 months to show up on testing.
 In other words, you would need to be feeding your cat the same diet for 6+ months before testing for the taurine results to see if they are receiving enough taurine in their diet to stay healthy.